 sponsored by FleishmanHillard

 One in every three people lives on less than $2 a day.
 Natural resources are declining, while the world’s population increases.
-This global challenge is an opportunity for corporations to step up for the greater good.
-The most powerful solutions bring together organizations with shared values, such as the Global Alliance for Clean Cookstoves, a public-private partnership that saves lives, empowers women, and protects the environment.
-This session will demonstrate how global brands can partner effectively to solve problems and still achieve bottom-line results, as well as navigate local and regional governments.
+These global challenges provide opportunities for corporations to help address social and environmental issues.
+The most powerful solutions bring together organizations around common objectives, such as the Global Alliance for Clean Cookstoves, a public-private partnership that saves lives, empowers women, and protects the environment.
+This session will demonstrate how global brands can partner effectively with governments, foundations, and civil society to solve problems and achieve bottom-line results, as well as navigate local and regional governments.

 Kris Balderston, GM, Washington office, FleishmanHillard